Tip 3: Get a Sense of the Seller

 Now you’re finally ready to talk to the seller!

-If you’re looking at a car on a dealership lot, try to time things so this step occurs around 8-10 days from the end of the month.
-Salespeople generally have monthly quotas to achieve, so will be more motivated to sell near the end of the month.
+If you’re looking at a car on a dealership lot, try to time things so this step occurs around 7-10 days from the end of the month.
+Salespeople generally have monthly quotas to achieve, so may be more motivated to sell near the end of the month.
 However, don’t leave it too late, since you want time for some back and forth, as well as the vehicle inspection and any work you want done before buying the car.
 (It’s always easier to get things done before buying than after!)

 So, at this point you know:

 - The objective value of the car you’re interested in from comparisons with other listings, KBB pricing, and eBay completed listings.

 - Its value to you, based on your budget and alternative vehicles you’ve looked at.
 And you have some idea of its value to the seller, based on their asking price.
 However, the asking price just represents what the seller hopes to get for the car (plus likely some room for bargaining).
 That amount could be very different from the amount they are actually willing to sell the car for.

 Now you want to try to get an idea of how much the seller is willing to sell the car for, so you know how much to offer.
 Obviously you want to offer less than the asking price, and generally less than you are ultimately willing to pay, but not so little that the seller is offended or writes you off as not being serious.

 So, how do you figure out what the seller really wants for the car?

 One technique is simply to ask them.
 This can work well with private sellers.
 Something like: